jin/android_sdk_bazel_toolchain/README.md

 # Bazel Android SDK toolchain prototype

-This is a prototype of implementing the Android SDK as a [Bazel toolchain](https://docs.bazel.build/versions/master/toolchains.html).
+This is a prototype of the Android SDK as a [Bazel toolchain](https://docs.bazel.build/versions/master/toolchains.html).

 The toolchain is defined for macOS.
-Run `//bazel build :demo --toolchain_resolution_debug -s` to see how we can use it to call `adb bugreport` and generate a bugreport zip.
+Run `bazel build //:demo --toolchain_resolution_debug -s` to see how we can use it to call `adb bugreport` and generate a bugreport zip.

 ```
 ~/code/android-toolchains $ bazel build :demo --toolchain_resolution_debug -s